tkaixinn/tp/docs/UserGuide.md

 Format: `add name:NAME phone:PHONE_NUMBER email:EMAIL address:ADDRESS offset:OFFSET [country:COUNTRY] [organisation:ORGANISATION] [event:EVENT] [channel:CHANNEL] [language: LANGUAGE] [note:NOTE] [tag:TAG]...`

+*Do not include : in any field unless it follows the format*
 * Case-sensitive uniqueness of contact names is enforced.
 * A tag with the contact's country calling code is automatically added if the phone number starts with `+[COUNTRY CODE]`.
 * The offset refers to the timezone offset with respect to UTC and must be specified in +/-HH:MM.
 You may refer to the help window (with `help`) for a reference table of offset values.